-- Tongue and groove drawer boxes are much more durable than drawers which are just nailed or stapled together.
+- Tongue and groove drawer boxes are much more durable than drawers that are just nailed or stapled together.

-- Drawer Extension.
-You may want to also choose cabinets which have full drawer extensions which allow the drawer to open all the way out instead of only ¾ of the way.
+- Drawer Extension: You may want to also choose cabinets that have full drawer extensions which allow the drawer to open all the way out instead of only ¾ of the way.

 - Self-closing drawers are also a nice feature on many RTA cabinets.

 Not all RTA cabinets are assembled the same way.
 Be sure you investigate how the cabinets you are interested in are put together.
-Some manufacturers post instructions on their website and you can also find Youtube.
+Some manufacturers post instructions on their websites, and you can also find them on YouTube.
 Beware of any manufacturer that tells you cabinets can be assembled in five minutes!
 I found that even after putting many of our cabinets together, I needed to plan for a 1-3 hour time frame for each cabinet to make sure I did it correctly.
 Overall, I was able to do our whole project of 31 cabinets in 2 weeks while taking care of my family.

 - Tongue and Groove?
 Cabinets with tongue and groove drawers and glue assembly will take longer but be much more durable.